Study Line

 Love Expanded Love Extended explores definitions of love in the plural form, its strategies of manifestation, intimacies, and forms of production, as well as the codes and conventions present in relationships, from the personal to the collective, human to non-human.

-Love Expanded Love Extended wants to analyze and go beyond the idea of the sexual revolution for a possible post-patriarchal society and dig deeper into the concept of love to bring together different and expanded forms of union and cohabitation.
-Within this framework, Love Expanded Love Extended connects artists and artistic projects that explore through being, doing, and making, the practice and process of collective solidarity –of ‘comradely love’ in action.
+On the one hand, Love Expanded Love Extended connects artists and artistic projects that explore through being, doing, and making, the practice and process of collective solidarity –of ‘comradely love’ in action.

 Image: SFPC Sex Ed event at Amant.
 Radical Pleasure Playshop taught by Belinda Adam.